Matty-El/trail-running-uk/README.md

 -   [Balsamiq](https://balsamiq.com/) - utilised for the development of the website wireframes.
 -   [Tiny PNG](https://tinypng.com/) - for the compression of images for all pages of the website.
 -   [Canva](https://canva.com/) - used for the design of the Trail Running UK website logo.
--   [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorials) - used to embed the get started section and races section maps in the website.
+-   [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorials) - used to embed the get started section and races section maps on the website.
 -   [Google Maps Places API](https://developers.google.com/maps/documentation/places/web-service/overview) - used to find places local to the user for the local running clubs and local sports stores.
 -   [Beautify Tools](https://beautifytools.com/javascript-validator.php) - for the validation of the JavaScript code.
 -   [Markup validation service](https://validator.w3.org/) - for the validation of HTML5 code.